 I used to think the high cost of prescription drugs was worth it.
 It was necessary because the pharmaceutical companies invest so much leading to medical breakthroughs.
 But if that were true, why are we as a whole getting sicker and sicker instead of healthier and healthier?
 Why aren’t these breakthroughs leading to greater health as a whole?
 It has happened so gradually, so insidiously, that it just seems normal.
 When you really step back and look at it, it’s crazy.

 Doctors mean well.
 They really do.
 I have never personally met a doctor that didn’t want to truly help their patient.
-But the system they were trained in, the system I was trained in, is broken.
+But the system they were trained in, the system I was trained in to combat disease, is broken.

 I believe my professors taught me what they believed to be true with pure intentions.
 I took that knowledge and treated my patients with the best of intentions.
 It wasn’t until I zoomed out that I began to see things differently.
 The professors believed what they had been taught.
 I believed what I had been taught.
 They passed that knowledge to me.
 I passed that knowledge on to my patients.
 I don’t know exactly how it all works, but I believe that corruption comes from higher up than this.
 It hasn’t been easy to step outside of the system I was trained in, the system I trusted, and speak the truth.
 It’s so much easier to go with the flow and not rock the boat.

 But I can’t do it anymore.
 People deserve to know the truth.